mozilla/addon-sdk/cfx/README.md

    Required `options` object:
    {
-     path: "string" // Absolute path to the xpi to install }
+     "path": "string" // Absolute path to the xpi to install }

 ### build-xpi